jgmalcolm/jgmalcolm.github.io/_drafts/pgy1.md

 Anyone who you get worried about to the point of doing frequent checks, consider transfer to ICU.
 Don't rely on nursing staff to report back.
 Don't rely on yourself to keep checking; you may get pulled into something else.

+Exam changes.
+Always report them up.
+But before you do: examine the patient yourself, come up with your own assessment and plan, and then go to a senior.
+Practice that.